By: Heather Keys

 Papigo (Megalo and Mikro)

 The twin villages of Megalo (Big) Papigo and Mikro (Small) Papigo are among the most popular destinations in Zagori.
-These villages feature traditional stone houses, narrow cobblestone streets, and beautiful views of the surrounding mountains.
+These villages have traditional stone houses, narrow cobblestone streets, and beautiful views of the surrounding mountains.
 Megalo Papigo is known for its 18th-century church of St. Vlasios, and Mikro Papigo offers access to the beautiful natural pools known as the Rogovo Ovires.

 Monodendri